 Since 2003, Health and Hope Clinic has provided over $15,000,000 in healthcare services and 18,000 patient/provider visits.
 Our goal is to provide accessible and equitable primary and preventative care to those in need.
 At Health and Hope Clinic, we rely on the generosity of our contributors and volunteers to accomplish our mission of “providing health and hope to the hurting.”

-The Clinic has one full-time employee.
+The Clinic has one full-time employee (executive director), and two part-time employees.
 All others volunteer their time on behalf of the Clinic.